dektlong/dekt-devx-demo/README.md

   - show system view via DevX-mood-app
   - click down on DevX-sensors to show application live view

+- make a code change in DevX-portal app to bypass the backend api calls
+  - https://github.com/dektlong/devx-mood/main.go , change ALWAYS_HAPPY flag to true
+  - show how supply chain pickup the change and re run the path to prod
+    - tanzu apps workload get mood-portal -n dekt-apps
+  - show a happy dog with sensors ignored

 ## Cleanup

 - full cleanup to delete the cluster  ```./builder.sh cleanup [aks/eks]```